Light Clients for Lazy Blockchains

-\textbf{Views in Disagreement.} Consider a light client $\verifier$ that connects to an honest prover $\prover$ and an adversarial prover $\prover^*$, but does not know who is who.
-Let $\st$ be the current state in the view of $\prover$ at round $r$.
-Let $\ledger$ denote the dirty ledger, $\ledgeraug$ denote the augmented dirty ledger, and $\dtreesp$ denote the corresponding dirty tree of $\prover$ at round $r$.
-The last entry $\ledgeraug[-1]$ of the honest augmented dirty ledger contains the commitment $\stc$ to the state $\st$.
-The client wishes to learn the value of a particular state element in $\st$.
-Towards this purpose, $\verifier$ only needs to learn a truthful state commitment $\stc$; from there, an inclusion proof, \eg, a Merkle proof, into $\stc$ suffices to show inclusion of any state element value.
-So the goal of $\prover$ will be to convince $\verifier$ of the correct state commitment $\stc$.
-If both provers respond to $\verifier$'s request with the same commitment $\stc$, then the client can rest assured that the received state commitment is correct (because at least one prover is honest).
-If they differ, the client must discover the truth.
-If at any point in time, one of the provers fails to respond in a timely fashion (within one round of receiving its query), the prover is considered adversarial and ignored thereafter.
+Consider a light client $\verifier$ that connects to an honest prover $\prover$ and an adversarial prover $\prover^*$, but does not know who is who.
+Let $\st$ be the current state in $\prover$'s view at round $r$.
+Let $\ledger$ denote the dirty ledger, $\ledgeraug$ denote the augmented dirty ledger, and $\dtreesp$ denote the MMR of $\prover$ at round $r$.
+The last entry $\ledgeraug[-1]$ of the honest augmented dirty ledger contains the commitment $\stc$ to the latest state $\st$.
+The client $\verifier$ wishes to learn the value of a particular state element in $\st$.
+For this purpose, $\verifier$ only needs to learn a truthful state commitment $\stc$; as from there, an inclusion proof into $\stc$ suffices to show inclusion of any state element value.
+So the goal of $\prover$ is to convince $\verifier$ of the correct state commitment $\stc$.
+If both provers respond to $\verifier$'s request with the same commitment $\stc$, then $\verifier$ knows that the received state commitment is correct (because at least one prover is honest).
+If they differ, it must discover the truth.
+If at any point in time, one of the provers \emph{timeouts}, \ie, fails to respond in one round of receiving its query, the prover is considered adversarial and ignored thereafter (as the network is synchronous, no honest prover would timeout).
 In practice, this equates to a short timeout in the network connection.